A Restaurant’s Harvest (Audio Essay)

 One time, after praying, Cong Xin thought of a passage of God’s words: “In the dispositions of normal people there is no crookedness or deceitfulness, people have a normal relationship with each other, they do not stand alone, and their lives are neither mediocre nor decadent.
 So, too, is God exalted among all, His words permeate among man, people live in peace with one another and under the care and protection of God, the earth is filled with harmony, without the interference of Satan, and the glory of God holds the utmost importance among man” (“Interpretation of the Sixteenth Utterance” in The Word Appears in the Flesh).
 She also thought of a passage in the brother’s fellowship that said: “Presently, everybody’s interpersonal relationships are abnormal.
 The main reason for this is that people have been corrupted by Satan very deeply and their integrity is extremely flawed.
 Men seek nothing but profit and try to benefit at other people’s expense in everything that they do.
 They are guided by their own individual intentions and goals in all matters.
 People live for themselves and for their flesh.
 They are absolutely not concerned at all about others and they do not even have the loving emotions that they should possess.
 Men fight and scheme against each other and they do so both openly and covertly.
 There is no way for mankind to get along with one another in a normal fashion.
 The conscience and rationality that man should possess has vanished from the face of the earth.
 There is no spirit of cooperation amongst mankind.
 Without a little bit of patience, people would be enemies with one another.
 Man’s heart is filled with evil, conflict, hostility and irreconcilable differences.
 It’s as if man does not have the image of human being at all.
 He is completely possessed by Satan and his inner heart is filled with Satan’s philosophy.
 All of this has been revealed by God’s words and there is absolutely nothing wrong about it.
 These real situations exist in everybody” (The Fellowship From the Above).

 From God’s words and from the brother’s fellowship on entry into life, Cong Xin understood that people’s relationships with each other were abnormal, because every single person has been corrupted so much by Satan that they’ve lost normal humanity, and because they live by the satanic life philosophies such as “Everyone for himself and the devil take the hindmost,” “We will not attack unless we are attacked; if we are attacked, we certainly counterattack.”
 They therefore fight with each other so as to defend their own profits and maintain their appearances and vanity, they argue until their faces are flushed red over trivial things, and even fight to the death over them.
 Cong Xin realized that she was angry with her manager because she felt that she was doing a good job and so should receive his approval, but the manager not only never gave her his approval, but on the contrary got angry with her and caused her to lose face.
 For this reason, she felt that it was the manager who had been wrong first, and that she had good reason to treat him in exactly the same way he treated her.
 But wasn’t she living by the satanic poison of “an eye for an eye”?
-Thinking of this, Cong Xin understood that God was using this matter to cleanse and change her, allowing her to learn to recognize her own corrupt nature through her association with other people, as well as learn how to practiceand live out normal humanity, and learn to lower her conceited head and be patient when other people hurt her.
+Thinking of this, Cong Xin understood that God was using this matter to cleanse and change her, allowing her to learn to recognize her own corrupt nature through her association with other people, as well as learn how to practice the truth and live out normal humanity, and learn to lower her conceited head and be patient when other people hurt her.

 Cong Xin then thought of a passage in the brother’s fellowship that she would often hear: “If you want to have patience toward others, you first need to understand them, meaning no matter who says something that hurts you, you should know how to think and how to deal with it.
 You should first understand this: His words have hurt me.
 What he said seemed to be exposing my shortcomings and appeared to be directed at me.
 If his words are directed at me, what does he mean by them?
 Is he trying to do me harm?
 Does he see me as his enemy?
 Does he hate me?
 Is he exacting revenge against me?
 I did not offend him, so the answer to these questions cannot be yes. … When they said these words they were simply expressing what a normal person thinks, rather than directing them at any particular person…. they were certainly not consciously targeting any specific individual.
 First you offer understanding, then your anger can dissipate, and then you can achieve patience” (“How to Build Church Life and the Meaning of Building Church Life” in Sermons and Fellowship on Entry Into Life (I)).

 Cong Xin then knew that if she wanted to really be patient with other people, then she must first achieve understanding.
 So by speaking to her co-workers, Cong Xin came to understand recent developments for the manager: It turned out that a new waitress in the restaurant had recently been taking the wrong money when people ordered dishes, and because of this the manager had been in a bad mood and was taking his anger out on Cong Xin; it wasn’t because of anything she herself had done.
 Cong Xin thought that if their positions were reversed and she was the manager, she would also get angry when something like this happened.
-But for the judgment and chastisement of God’s words which protected her, she would be just the same as the manager.
+But for theand chastisement of God’s words which protected her, she would be just the same as the manager.
 When Cong Xin thought along these lines, the anger she held in her heart toward the manager was wondrously reduced.
 She no longer wished to reason with the manager, and she became able to contemplate God’s words normally on the one hand, and do her share of the work on the other.
 One evening, as she was finishing work and clocking out, Cong Xin just so happened to meet the manager.
 She greeted the manager politely, saying: “See you tomorrow, sir.”
 The manager was surprised and then, contrary to his normal behavior, replied warmly: “Take care on your way home.”
 That night, Cong Xin, who was normally very timid walking along streets at nighttime, completely forgot her fear, for all the way home she was recalling the last few days during which, through prayer and contemplating God’s words, she had come to know herself and had been practicing the truth.
 She had experienced that living by God’s words, she was indeed capable of living out a normal humanity, and her heart was filled with peace and joy.

 Over the days that followed, because the restaurant was so busy, Cong Xin had to work overtime with her co-workers.
 Though work was busy and tiring, Cong Xin never complained.
 The only thing that made her unhappy was that she discovered that her co-workers would often goof off.
 For example, when a customer came in, her co-workers would rush over to take the customer’s order and take drinks over, whereas all the dirty work like cleaning the tables was all left for Cong Xin to do.
 Especially at peak times, Cong Xin would be running here, there and everywhere and would sweat buckets, and when it was time to finish work, she still had to mop the floor.
 Almost every day she was the last to change her clothes and clock off.
 As time went on, Cong Xin started to feel like she couldn’t bear it anymore.
 She thought about how she was getting paid the same wage as her co-workers, but that she did more work and the work was more tiring than what her co-workers did, and the more she thought about it, the more wronged and resentful she felt.
 Cong Xin really wished that the manager would see all this and know that she expended more effort than her co-workers.
 If she could even get a bit of a raise, then she wouldn’t feel so out of sorts.
 Cong Xin sometimes tried being lazy and sly, but when she saw one table after another waiting to be cleaned, she couldn’t help but get to work.
 Cong Xin felt very depressed and pained, and felt as though she was being bullied.
 In her pain, Cong Xin prayed to God: “O God!
 I feel exhausted and wronged in my association with my co-workers.
 We get the same wage, so I’m not willing to work any harder.
 What lessons should I be learning in this environment?
 What can I do to live out a normal humanity?
 I pray for You to guide me….”